+Gen Z is broadly defined as the 72 million individuals born between 1997 and 2012.
 When it comes to marketing to the Gen Z audience, the generic marketing strategies and approaches that you’ve used in the past, might not work so well now.
 Why is that, we hear you say?
-Well, because they’re a very switched on generation.
+Well, because they’re a very switched-on generation.

-Not only do they have less trust in larger institutions but they tend to question a lot of the problematic behaviours or the way companies conduct themselves.
-You’re just a click away from the cancel culture and as a generation that’s grown up with technology, there are high expectations to meet.
+Not only do they have less trust in larger institutions, but they tend to question a lot of the problematic behaviours or the way companies conduct themselves.
+In fact, climate change is Gen Z’s greatest fear.
+And, You’re just a click away from the cancel culture and as a generation that’s grown up with technology, there are high expectations to meet.

-In this article, you’ll get a better understanding of what a Gen Z is, statistics on the generation in terms of retail brands and some marketing strategies and examples to try out.
+In this article, you’ll get a better understanding of what Gen Z is, Gen Z Marketing stats, and some Generation Z marketing strategies and examples to try out.

 For retailers, the trust that Gen Z has for bigger corporations is on the decline, opting to trust smaller businesses instead.

-When it comes to Gen Z marketing statistics, poor customer service is a big one.
-With 48% saying bad service would cause them to stop shopping at their favourite stores.
+When it comes to Gen Z marketing statistics, poor customer service is a big one, with 48% saying that a bad service would cause them to stop shopping at their favourite stores.

 A survey conducted in the UK in 2020 by Statista, asked participants about what makes a great retail brand.
 The results showed that 24% of young adults answered ethics and politics.
 For this generation, it’s more than just what the retail brand is selling and more so to do with the company’s approach to social awareness like sustainability, for example.